- Ten-legged crustacean with no prominent front claws

 - Sharp, shiny projections along upper shell and sides of tail

-- Red to orange shell
+- Red to orange coloration on shell

 - Very strong jaws that deliver powerful bite